raceconditionrunning/raceconditionrunning.github.io/_brunch-reviews/2020-01-25-stone-way-cafe.md

 decidedly indie vibe, hosting local musicians many evenings.
-According to local news, Stone Way will be closed at some point to allow for high-density housing and shops to be built in its place &mdash; leading us to conclude that maybe gentrifications isn't so great.
+According to local news, Stone Way will be closed at some point to allow for high-density housing and shops to be built in its place &mdash; leading us to conclude that maybe gentrification isn't so great.
 Don't miss your chance to brunch here while you still can.